javaguruen/book-functional-programming-in-scala/README.md

 # book-functional-programming-in-scala
-Programming excercises in the book Functional Programming in Scala by Paul Chiusano and Rúnar Bjarnason
+Programming exercises in the book Functional Programming in Scala by Paul Chiusano and Rúnar Bjarnason